sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 Did you notice some duplications?
 Our `setScore` is stored for each instance, this is breaking the D.R.Y (Don't Repeat Yourself) principle.

-What if we could store it somewhere else, once, and still be able to access it via the object: `player1.setScore(1000)`?
+What if we could store it somewhere else, once, and still be able to access it via the object instance: `player1.setScore(1000)`?

 ### OLOO - Objects Linked To Other Objects